pthom/Cling_Repl_Demo/Readme.md

 ## Advices and Gotchas

-The cling and xeus docs are good, but some informations are missing : see the page ["Advices and Gotchas"](https://nbviewer.jupyter.org/github/pthom/Cling_Repl_Demo/blob/master/examples/notebooks/Advices_And_Gotchas.ipynb) for more details.
+The cling and xeus docs are good, but some informations are missing : see the page ["Advices and Gotchas when using cling and jupyter"](https://nbviewer.jupyter.org/github/pthom/Cling_Repl_Demo/blob/master/examples/notebooks/Advices_And_Gotchas.ipynb) for more details.

 ----------------